paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 * Listen: [IRE Radio Podcast: Regulated by God](https://www.ire.org/blog/ire-radio/2016/06/13/ire-radio-podcast-regulated-god/)
 * Read: Turner, B. and Orange, R. (2013) Specialist Journalism.
 Routledge
-* Directed study: Watch, listen to and read examples of in-depth reporting, preparing to report your findings to the class.
+* Directed study: Using systems thinking to prepare a presentation on a chosen field

 ### 2: Mapping the territory: specialist sources and systems